IDEELResearch/tpallidum_genomics/README.md

 **Phase 2 Host read and contaminant (non-T.pallidum sequence) filteration**

-Trimmed reads are thereafter screened for traces of host genome sequences using bbmap at a threshold of 2 minimum hits
+-Trimmed reads are thereafter screened for traces of host genome sequences using bbmap at a threshold of 2 minimum hits against the combined file of human, animal, plant and  fungal ribo sequences (i.e. hg19_main_mask_ribo_animal_allplant_allfungus.fa.gz).
+This is followed by running repair.sh  embedded in bbmap for reads that may have been tossed or broken.

+-Additionally, bacterial contamination is removed by performing a search of the host-free clean sequences against the strainseeker database using seqtk.
+This step will generate clean paired end reads for subsequent steps of the pipeline.

 **Phase 3 Alignmnent and Quality assessment of the alignment to Reference**

 **Phase 4 Variant calling and Filtration**